-New Orleans is renowned as the mecca of Mardi Gras celebration, but in recent years, the city has become overcrowded and expensive to visit this time of year.
+New Orleans is renowned as the mecca of the Mardi Gras celebration, but in recent years, the city has become overcrowded and expensive to visit this time of year.
 So if you’re hoping to blow some steam before Lent, but not your cash, the Crescent City is not your best option.

 Contrary to popular belief, this historic and colorful celebration is not limited to just Louisiana.
 In fact, there’s French influence and Mardi Gras traditions in cities all across the country.
 While the types of celebrations and parties differ from city to city, you’ll still find masses of people dressed in purple, green, and gold.
 Take a look at these cities below to find some of the best places to visit for Mardi Gras outside of New Orleans.

-The Mayor’s Ball is in the Rotunda of St. Louis City Hall, and is a black tie, Great Gatsby-esque evening with fancy food, cocktails and entertainment.
+The Mayor’s Ball is in the Rotunda of St. Louis City Hall and is a black-tie, Great Gatsby-esque evening with fancy food, cocktails, and entertainment.
 You can try to get your tickets ahead of time, which go for $150.
 Mayor Francis Slay has proudly proclaimed that St. Louis’ Mardi Gras is not just the second largest, but also the best in the country.
 You can buy your ticket to the Mayor’s Ball here.

 The Bud Light Grand Parade is the biggest event of St. Louis’ Mardi Gras, which draws upwards of tens of thousands of people to Soulard.
 The parade features hundreds of floats made by groups known as Krewes, marching bands, and an endless amount of beads flying through the air.
 This event is completely free, and you can find more information on the Soulard Mardi Gras site.

 Tip for Mardi Gras in St. Louis: Take an Uber or use public transit for your Mardi Gras in St. Louis.
 Parking can be challenging, so we’d suggest not renting a car for this trip.